Lolabird/python_exercises/thinkcspy/Chapter-6-Exercises/Exercises.md

 > Write a function called `mySqrt` that will approximate the square root of a number, call it n, by using Newton’s algorithm.
 Newton’s approach is an iterative guessing algorithm where the initial guess is n/2 and each subsequent guess is computed using the formula: newguess = (1/2) \* (oldguess + (n/oldguess)).

 I'm adding this one here, because it took me a minute to figure out the most efficient way to compute. this.
-At first I had a a for loop, but that was taking way too many steps for the program to get to the right answer.
+At first I had a for loop, but that was taking way too many steps for the program to get to the right answer.
 Then I did a for loop with a break and that was better, but that was still taking the program too many steps.

 Finally, I realized that I could just create this program with a while loop and that drastically reduced the amount of steps the program had to go through.
 It still seems to be going through a few too any checks, but I think it's okay for my current skill level.
 Plus, it passed all the built in checks!